 - Also featured in the prequel Human Revolution.
 Taggart describes the Illuminati as "just a name used to get rich people to invest more money," and he's not far off; the organization's every attempt to assert more control over the world goes completely off the rails, often due to internal sabotage.
 It's no wonder the first game's Big Bad was able to usurp nearly all of their resources for Majestic 12.
 Of course, Taggart is a lying liar who lies, and the organization was able to transform Zhao and Taggart from small fry to global power brokers.

-- The Illuminati is one of the three playable factions in the conspiracy-themed MMORPG The Secret World, along with the Templars (who are not, but have ties to, the historical Knights Templar) and an Asian-themed "Dragon" society.
+- The Illuminati is one of the three playable factions in the Conspiracy Kitchen Sink MMORPG The Secret World, along with the Templars (who are not, but have ties to, the historical The Knights Templar) and an Asian-themed "Dragon" society.

 - The resident Conspiracy Theorist Gomez in Vampire: The Masquerade – Bloodlines has a particularly convoluted theory about the Illuminati (read it here).
 Of course, this being the Old World of Darkness, that theory has a good chance to be true...

 - Street Fighter III's antagonist leads an interesting take on this.
 The Illuminati in these games have a lot of religious symbolism and are more akin to a psychotic cult than an oppressive secret society.
 Gill himself is a Nietzsche Wannabe dark savior with obscene doses of A God Am I. Oh, and then there's the fact that he's red and blue skinned and clad in a thong...
 Although, they do have the whole Ancient Conspiracy thing going on.